tiwari08/House-Price-Prediction-Assignment/README.md

 - Ridge -  0.013827",
 - Lasso -  0.013637"

-- Ridge's Mean Squared Error is somewhat higher than Lasso's.\n",
+- Ridge's Mean Squared Error is somewhat higher than Lasso's.
 - Additionally, Lasso has an advantage over Ridge because it aids in feature reduction (as one of the feature's coefficient values became 0).
 - Consequently, according to Lasso, the zoning classification, living area square feet, overall quality and condition of the house, and location are the elements that generally determine the price. the house's type of foundation, Number of vehicles that can fit in the garage, total square footage of the basement, and finished basement square footage Lasso's factors are thus significant variables for predicting the price of a house in the preceding bar chart.